dentarg/auth0-blog/_posts/2017-06-20-authenticating-android-apps-developed-with-kotlin.markdown

 ## Securing Kotlin App with Auth0

 As we already rendered the public list of to-do items in our app, we are now going to work on the authentication layer.
 This will enable our users to log into our app (and sign up as well), which will generate a JWT (JSON Web Token).
-This, called `access_token`, will be validated by our backend to allow or deny users to add new items to the to-do list.
+This JWT, called `access_token`, will be validated by our backend to allow or deny users to add new items to the to-do list.

 To integrate our app with Auth0, we need to add a dependency to [this open-source library](https://github.com/auth0/Auth0.Android).
 We do this by changing the `./app/build.gradle` file as follows: